Tūroa Royal: Education

-In 1975, Royal completed a Masters of Education Administration (M.EdAdmin) at the University of New England, Armidale, New South Wales, Australia.
+In 1975, Royal completed a Master of Education Administration (M.EdAdmin) at the University of New England, Armidale, New South Wales, Australia.
+His dissertation was titled Culture change and education administration in New Zealand: administrative implications in introducing Māori language and Māori culture into secondary schools in New Zealand.
+While offering a tribute to Royal, Māori educationalist Dr Kathie Irwin stated that:

+Turoa Royal’s 1975 masters thesis on the implications of introducing Māori language and culture into secondary schools should be required reading today for people opposed to the spread of te reo Māori.

 Career

 Royal spent his career seeking ways of uplifting Māori educational achievement at all levels of schooling and tertiary education.
+He also sought to enrich and improve general New Zealand schooling through using aspects of Māori language and culture.
+While Royal was never proficient in the Māori language (he was a member of the first generation of his family who were not raised as native speakers), he understood early how empowering Māori language learning can be for Māori students and how enriching it can be for those who are not Māori.

-In 1959, Royal published an article in the Te Ao Hou magazine entitled 'A Māori Child Grows up in Auckland'.
+In 1959, Royal published an article in the Te Ao Hou magazine entitled A Māori Child Grows up in Auckland.
 The article provides an overview of primary, secondary and tertiary education as it relates to Māori in Auckland at the time.
 Royal expresses a number of views that would become key themes in his subsequent career.

-In 1968, Royal contributed to a Race Relations Seminar at the University of Waikato where it was reported that he said that "There is an urgent need to advance Maori education sufficiently to prevent the development of an unemployable proletariat...
+In 1968, Royal contributed to a Race Relations Seminar at the University of Waikato where it was reported that he said:

+...There is an urgent need to advance Maori education sufficiently to prevent the development of an unemployable proletariat...
 The nation cannot afford to waste any of the ability of its children, and we should develop the most untapped professional talent of the Maori people for the benefit of all."
-He went on further to say, "If other races are setting about the task of integrating and adapting to the needs of modern society, the Maori should certainly not lag behind...
-As part of the New Zealand population, and indeed a growing proportion playing an important part in the economy, the Maori has right to all the facilities in which he can grow and reach his full intellectual capacity."

-The use of Māori language and culture was an important dimension of his approach to Māori education and he was critical of ‘mono-cultural bias’ in schooling.
+He went on to say, "If other races are setting about the task of integrating and adapting to the needs of modern society, the Maori should certainly not lag behind...
+As part of the New Zealand population, and indeed a growing proportion playing an important part in the economy, the Maori has right to all the facilities in which he can grow and reach his full intellectual capacity.The use of Māori language and culture was an important dimension of his approach to Māori education and he was critical of ‘mono-cultural bias’ in schooling.

 During the 1960s, he taught at Tāmaki College, Auckland and from 1970 to 1978, he was an Inspector of Māori and Island Education, for the then Department of Education of the New Zealand Government.

-From 1978 to 1986 he was Principal of Wellington High School and from 1996 to 2006 he was Foundation Director of Whitireia Polytechnic, Porirua.
-In 1980, Royal introduced bilingual and whānau based schooling into Wellington High School, one of the very first schools in New Zealand to do so.
+From 1978 to 1986 he was Principal of Wellington High School and from 1986 to 1996 he was Foundation Director of Whitireia Polytechnic, Porirua.
+In 1980, Royal introduced bilingual and whānau based schooling into Wellington High School, one of the first schools in New Zealand to do so.